The light we choose to see

 ‘I wish I had that kind of composure’, she thought.

-At the very end of the pathway, the house contour started to make its projection.
+At the end of the pathway, the outline of the house began to emerge.
 There was a certain stillness in the air that seemed to have embraced the building also, and even if she did try to make some sense of how the architecture was, the moonless night made it very difficult to comprehend the style.
-Much smaller in size than expected, the house appeared to be the countryside cousin of the rich mansion fitted to hold a sumptuous banquet.
+Much smaller than expected, the house looked like the modest cousin of a mansion built for banquets.

-‘Perhaps it’s for the best’, thought Judy, as her nerves seemed to have calmed down a bit at the sight of a humbler establishment.
+‘Perhaps it’s for the best’, thought Judy, a bit calmer at the sight of a humbler establishment.

-She slowly and carefully climbed the set of stairs leading to the main entrance, holding a white calla bouquet of flowers to her chest, trying her best not to get her heels stuck in the rocky pavement.
+She climbed the stairs to the main entrance, clutching a white calla bouquet to her chest, praying her heels wouldn’t catch on the rocky pavement.
 The only thing missing was Mendelssohn's Wedding March to accompany the ludicrous scene.
 She really hoped Ludmilla loved flowers, the cost of this bouquet created a small crater in her weekly budget.

-No echo.
 Inertia.
 It was then that she realized Friedrich never mentioned the party was actually held at the house.
 For all she knew, they could be out at a restaurant somewhere, dancing the night away.
 Suddenly the whole thing appeared comical, like a tale fit for a stand-up show.
 Here she was, searching for a party to which she had not been invited, standing in front of a house that was not her own, carrying a ridiculously pretentious bouquet of flowers for a person she did not even know.
 Too many unknowns and too much darkness.
 It was time to go back home.
-This self-crafted elaborated delusion must come to an end.
+This elaborated delusion must come to an end.
 She made a sudden pirouette and turned around.
-As she was about to climb back down the stairs, a familiar noise caught her attention.
+Just as she was about to step down the stairs, a familiar noise caught her attention.

-The luring sound made her freeze.
+The sound made her freeze.
 There was something intimate, recognizable about it and it took her less than 3 seconds to identify it … Mr Doodle was inside.
 His pitiful, lengthy "meeeoowwwww" rang out through the walls and into the terrace.
-Without asking herself any more questions, she simply followed the cries and pushed the door once more before entering the hallway.
+Without asking herself any more questions, she simply followed the cries and pushed the door again before entering the hallway.

 Two red velvet armchairs faced each other in the space between the mural and the fireplace, beckoning visitors to take a seat and take in the scene.
 On the armrest of one of them, laid carelessly, in an aristocratic pose, none other than Mr Doodle.
 He had his long, fluffy tail hanging free to one side.
 As his body grew softer from the fire's warmth, he opened his mouth to yawn, exposing all of his white, pointed teeth.
 He was, without a doubt, enjoying his evening.
 His tiny claws were playing softly with the fabric, the way cats do when they're comfortable.
 The sound of the fire was complemented by a soft purr.